Jerome & Demet Style Tunenrs

 Although many (if not all) original tuners used ‘reversed gearing’, virtually all the sets we make now have the modern standard gears.
 However, if you are replacing a set from an original instrument, you may prefer the set made with the same gear orientation.
 Reverse gears are where the gearing is cut in the opposite direction and built with the gear (worm wheel) above the button shaft (worm).
 The button will maintain the same direction of rotation to tighten or loosen the strings.
 Please note, ‘cover disks’ are not currently available for reverse gearing.

-Traditionally, Jerome and Demet tuners are fitted with the Kidney pattern or the Traditional pattern buttons.
+Traditionally, Jerome and Demet tuners are fitted with the Kidney pattern buttons.
 Most customers now have the oval pattern since this is available in more material options.

 Demet Style Tuners